10 Days in Argentina: 7 Sample Itineraries

 There are moderate hikes here like Senda La Costera or short treks around the Lapataia Bay area that offer breathtaking views for minimal effort.

-To get to the park, you can take a taxi (it’s very close to the city) or take the famous End of the World Train.
+To get to the park, you can take a taxi (it’s very close to the city) or for a more packaged tour experience (and less hiking) take the famous End of the World Train.

 You May Also Like: Where to See Penguins in Argentina